You don’t need a three-hour morning ritual, a fancy studio, or a surge of divine inspiration to finish songs consistently.

 - Decide on a short creative behavior you’ll do immediately after it (open voice memo app, write one lyric line, hum a melody).

 This is a core part of the Tiny Habits method.
-You’re not waiting for motivation—you’re programming momentum.
+Instead of waiting for motivation, you're programming momentum.

 2. Use a 3-Minute Warm-Up to Kill the Blank Page